 And while we’re talking holiday shopping, here is a list of the different deals I expect to see.
 This is based on my experience of watching deals over the last ten or so years.
 I’d love to hear what you remember seeing in the past as well!

-Now remember that we’re in a pandemic and I actually have no idea how things will actually play out, but this has been the situation historically.
+Now remember that we’re still in a pandemic and I actually have no idea how things will actually play out with the current supply chain issues, but this has been the situation historically.

 I honestly think you can get most of your shopping finished during November if you want, but you need to AT VERY LEAST sign up to get our Christmas Deals emails or (better yet) join our dedicated Christmas Deals Facebook Group.